On Approximate Reconfigurability of Label Cover: Introduction

 \begin{itembox}[l]{\prb{Label Cover Reconfiguration}}

 \end{itembox}

-\prb{Label Cover Reconfiguration} is known to be \PSPACE-complete, e.g., \cite{gopalan2009connectivity}.
-We then proceed to an optimization variant \cite{ito2011complexity} of \prb{Label Cover Reconfiguration}, in which we are allowed to touch \emph{non-satisfying} labelings.
-For a game $G=(V,E,\Sigma,\Pi)$ and a labeling $\psi \colon V \to \Sigma$, let $\val_G(\psi)$ denote the fraction of edges satisfied by $\psi$; namely,
+\prb{Label Cover Reconfiguration} is known to be $\PSPACE$-complete, see, e.g., \cite{gopalan2009connectivity,ito2011complexity}.
+We then proceed to an optimization version \cite{ito2011complexity} of \prb{Label Cover Reconfiguration}, in which we are allowed to touch \emph{non-satisfying} labelings.
+For a game $G=(V,E,\Sigma,\Pi)$ and its labeling $\asg \colon V \to \Sigma$, let $\val_G(\asg)$ denote the fraction of edges satisfied by $\asg$; namely,

-For any reconfiguration sequence $\psiS = \langle \psi^{(0)}, \ldots, \psi^{(\ell)} \rangle$, let $\val_G(\psiS)$ denote the minimum fraction of satisfied edges over all $\psi^{(i)}$'s in $\psiS$; namely,
+For any reconfiguration sequence $\sqasg = \langle \asg^{(0)}, \ldots, \asg^{(\TTT)} \rangle$, let $\val_G(\sqasg)$ denote the minimum fraction of satisfied edges over all $\asg^{(\ttt)}$'s in $\sqasg$; namely,

 Then, \prb{Maxmin Label Cover Reconfiguration} is defined as the following optimization problem:

 \begin{itembox}[l]{\prb{Maxmin Label Cover Reconfiguration}}